eat-sleep-code/tiny-bandit/README.md

 - [ ] Build physical Tiny Bandit machine and document the process
 - [ ] Add web service integration to allow date-specific promotions and possible Leaderboard

+---
+## Credits

+FlappyBird was originally created by [Dong Nguyen](https://dotgears.com).
+The instance included in this repository uses unique code, but does repurpose some of the original game's imagery.